How to Retire in Japan As A Foreigner: A Comprehensive Guide

 If you have been thinking about retirement, maybe it's time to consider the steps on how to do so.

-To help you, we created this comprehensive guide to make it as simple as possible.
+To help you, we created this comprehensive guide on how to retire in Japan and more.

 Is Japan a good place to retire?